dip-proto/fastly.js/test/README.md

 ## Test Results

 Test results are displayed in the console.
-Each test is marked as passed (✅) or failed (❌), with error messages for failed tests.
+Each test is marked as `PASS` or `FAIL` (with its duration), and failed tests include an error message.
 A summary of the results is displayed at the end of each test suite and at the end of all tests.
+The process exits non-zero if any test failed.

 ## Troubleshooting